 BPPV.
 These initials stand for benign paroxysmal positional vertigo.
-BPPV occurs when tiny calcium particles (canaliths) clump up in canals of the inner ear.
+BPPV occurs when tiny calcium particles (canaliths) are dislodged from their normal location and collect in the inner ear.
 The inner ear sends signals to the brain about head and body movements relative to gravity.
 It helps you keep your balance.

 BPPV can occur for no known reason and may be associated with age.

 Meniere's disease.
 This is an inner ear disorder thought to be caused by a buildup of fluid and changing pressure in the ear.
-It causes episodes of vertigo along with ringing in the ears (tinnitus) and hearing loss.
+It can cause episodes of vertigo along with ringing in the ears (tinnitus) and hearing loss.

 Vestibular neuritis or labyrinthitis.
 This is an inner ear problem usually related to infection (usually viral).
 The infection causes inflammation in the inner ear around nerves that are important for helping the body sense balance